Larry Porter (American football)

 Larry Porter (born April 28, 1972) is an American college football coach.
-He currently serves as the running backs coach at West Virginia University.
+He currently serves as the running backs coach at Auburn University.
 Porter is a former head coach of the Memphis Tigers football team.
 He was named to the position on November 29, 2009, replacing Tommy West.
 A former running back for the school when it was known as Memphis State University, Porter was formerly an assistant head coach, chief recruiter, and running backs coach at Louisiana State University under Les Miles.
 On November 27, 2011, Porter was fired after completing a 2–10 season with only having won three games during his two-year tenure.
 On January 21, 2021, UNC hired Porter as the running backs coach and special teams coordinator.
 On March 6, 2025, Rich Rodriguez hired Porter as the running backs coach at WVU.

 Playing career

-Porter lettered four years (1990–93) at Memphis, serving as co-captain of the 1993 Tiger squad.
-He closed out his career with 2,194 yards and 20 rushing touchdowns, ranking seventh in school history in yardage and tied for fifth in touchdowns.

-As a freshman in 1990, Porter rushed for 206 yards against Arkansas State University, the highest single-game total for a freshman in school history.
-In his first game, he replaced injured starting tailback Marvin Cox and raced 53 yards for a touchdown against Arkansas State on his first college carry.
-Porter had a total of six 100-yard games during his career, a figure that ranks tied for fifth in Memphis history.
-Porter graduated in 1996 with a bachelor's degree in education.
+Porter had 2,194 yards with the University of Memphis during the 1990s.